 Croll & Keck moved to the then brand-new Berkshire Mall following the sale of their Penn Street store.
-They also had locations opened in a 5th Street Highway location in Muhlenberg which opened in 1971 and a Reading Mall store which opened in 1972.
+They also opened a store on 5th Street Highway in Muhlenberg in 1971 and another in the Reading Mall which opened in 1972.

 The store closed its doors for good in 1989, 91 years after the founders opened the store on the 500 block of Penn Street.